Greenway Health: Greenway Revenue Services

-To help clients improve the profitability of their practices and provide the flexibility needed to meet the unique needs of practices, Greenway launched a new Greenway Revenue Services offering, GRS Select, in March 2021.
-GRS Select provides a customizable suite of revenue cycle services designed to simplify billing, alleviate administrative burdens, and identify new revenue opportunities, while allowing practices to maintain full control of their billing.
+Greenway launched a new revenue services offering, GRS Select, in March 2021.
+The service is designed to simplify billing and identify new revenue opportunities.

 Cloud-based data services

-In July 2020, Greenway announced its collaboration with Amazon Web Services (AWS) to develop a cloud-based, data services platform, Greenway Insights™.
+In July 2020, Greenway announced its collaboration with Amazon Web Services (AWS) to develop a cloud-based, data services platform, Greenway Insights.
 The platform will provide a regulatory analytics solution to assist clients in meeting reporting requirements and offer revenue cycle insights amid a changing RCM landscape.
 Moving forward, Greenway plans to work with AWS on other capabilities, including remote patient monitoring and virtual waiting rooms.

 Telehealth

-In August 2020, Greenway announced the launch of Greenway Telehealth™, a new virtual care solution, in partnership with Twilio, a cloud communications platform company.
+In August 2020, Greenway announced the launch of Greenway Telehealth, a new virtual care solution, in partnership with Twilio, a cloud communications platform company.
 Developed to meet the demand for virtual care resulting from the COVID-19 pandemic, this HIPAA-compliant solution is available to both of Greenway’s EHRs, Intergy and Prime Suite.